Plantar Fasciitis

 Figure 1.
 Plantar fascia

-Your plantar fascia is the ligament (band of tough tissue) that connects your heel bone to the ball of your foot (see Figure 1).
-Your plantar fascia acts like a rubber band that stretches with every step that you take.
+Your plantar fascia (PLAN-tar FA-shuh) is a thick band of tissue.
+It connects your heel bone to the ball of your foot (see Figure 1).
+Your plantar fascia acts like a rubber band that stretches with every step you take.
 It also supports the arch of your foot.

 When you strain or hurt your plantar fascia, it can tear or become weak, painful, and swollen.
-This is called plantar fasciitis.
-It is one of the most common causes of heel pain.
+This is called plantar fasciitis (fash-she-EYE-tis).
+It’s one of the most common causes of heel pain.

 • Having tight calf muscles or Achilles tendons (the tough tissue that connects your calf muscles to your heel bone).